 Day and night, fast and slow!
-Beautiful valleys with the odd hill thrown in including Cheddar Gorge, maybe in the dark with its looming walls.
-Stunning views en route you can just see The Needles.
+Beautiful valleys including the Chalke with the odd hill thrown in; plus Cheddar Gorge, maybe in the dark with its looming walls.
+Stunning views en route, you may just see The Needles…

-Extensive route notes and a variety of files will be distributed to entrants via email a week or two before the event.
-In the mean time use the interactive map for an overview of what lies ahead; toggle the elevation & grade on/off by clicking the key (subject to change).
+Route notes and a variety of navigation files will be available usually the Monday before the event.
+Use the interactive map for an overview of what lies ahead (subject to change); toggle the elevation & grade on/off by clicking the key. *Please note plugin's 'grade' is experimental so take it with a pinch of salt.

 Heading out from Warmley Station along the Bristol to Bath Railway Path and through the 2Tunnels under Combe Down you will make your way into Wiltshire and cruise down the amazing virtually traffic free Wylye Valley, which the still operational GWR Wessex Main Line follows to the historic town of Wilton with its Italianate Church.
 Hopping over to the Chalke Valley, named after a small tributary to the River Ebble emerging at Broad Chalke, you head towards Shaftesbury after a couple of climbs; the first onto Charlton Down on a section of old Roman road between Bath and Badbury Rings, here you may see on the horizon The Needles if a clear day.
 Descend the infamous Zig-Zag Hill to Shaftesbury.
 Using predominantly B roads from now you head to Wells, here the road named Strawberry Way follows what was once the old Strawberry Line named after the local produce.
 Level riding through Somerset to Cheddar and its mighty Gorge, most likely in the dark with its looming rock faces, you ascend The Mendips to the Chew Valley and the arrivée at The Holybush Inn, Bridgeyate.

-Public toilets will be open from 06:30 located in the small free car park.
-This has a height barrier so be warned but it is often left open.
+Public toilets should be open from 06:30.
+The car park is now short stay only!
 Please do not park at The Holybush Inn; people live there and don’t want to be woken at the crack of dawn by cyclists scrabbling to unload bikes, also they’d like to reserve the car park for their regular trade.
 As Warmley is ideally located on the Bristol to Bath Railway Path I’d hope all those coming from Bristol and even Bath cycled to and from the event.

 Like or loath it?
 Let others know.